 B.) Hydraulic torque converter:

 Hydraulic torque converter is same as the electric transformer.
 The main purpose of the torque converter is to engage the driving member to driven member and increase the torque of driven member.
 In the torque converter, an impeller is bolted on the driving member, a turbine is bolted on the driven member and a stationary guide vanes are placed between these two members.
 This all parts are enclosed into single housing which filled with hydraulic liquid.
 The impeller rotates with the driven member and it through the liquid outward by centrifugal action.
-This liquid flowing from the impeller to turbine runner exerts a torque on the stationary guide vanes which change the direction of liquid, thereby making possible the transformation of torque and speed.
+This liquid flowing from the impeller to turbine runner exerts a torque on the stationary guide vanes which changes the direction of liquid, thereby making possible the transformation of torque and speed.
 The difference of torque between impeller and turbine depends upon these stationary guide vanes.
-The hydraulic torque converter is serve the function of clutch as well as the automatic gear box.
+The hydraulic torque converter serves the function of clutch as well as the automatic gear box.

 According to the method of engaging force: